ISN Contributing Partners

 The Northwest Michigan Invasive Species Network (ISN) partners with organizations across the region that work to improve the quality of native habitat.

 With over 70 years of history working to conserve the natural resources that support and sustain the Grand Traverse region, the Grand Traverse Conservation District now works through the ISN to manage habitat on 3,000 acres of public parkland in Grand Traverse County and to assist public and private land owners in managing high priority invasive species like garlic mustard.
-It is also the fiduciary of the Great Lakes Restoration Initiative grant that funds much of the invasive species management in the region.
+It is also the fiduciary of grants that fund ISN and much of the invasive species management in the region.

 Founded in 1988, the Leelanau Conservancy assists in coordinating and hosting invasive species training days, monitoring the Lake Michigan shoreline in Leelanau County for new infestations of baby’s breath, blue lyme grass, and other invasive species, and treating infestations of invasive species on their preserves.